nnellans/ado-pipelines-guide/README.md

     registry: string # name of the registry in ACR
     repository: string # name of the repo in ACR
 ```
+- To consume a Container resource, use a Container Job, a Step Target, or a Service Container
 - `trigger` options in depth:
   ```yaml
   # option 1 - Disable